krozden/erep/README.md

 * Day 4,800 deactivation
 * Auto Subscribe
 * Code Injection / Sideload via u.json (RickRoll)
+* Removed user blacklist and hardstop in case no backlist was found
 * Moved the update check and distribution to a secure site (eRepublik.tools)

 ## How to contribute